gvwilson/fiction/iffy/index.md

 and storage lockers labeled with cryptic acronyms.
 Iffy wanted to ask where everyone was, but the first time she opened her mouth
-Ignacio flashed the handsign for "quiet".
+Iñacio flashed the handsign for "quiet".
 She bit back her question,
 kept her head down,
 and counted steps in her head.

-She had just reached one hundred and thirty two when Ignacio stopped and pressed his thumb against a silver plate set waist-high on one of the doors.
+She had just reached one hundred and thirty two when Iñacio stopped and pressed his thumb against a silver plate set waist-high on one of the doors.
 After a brief hesitation
 the door whooshed sideways to reveal an elevator